jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 This project shows how the conversation in the New York Times (NYT) turned for the worse following the 2016 election of Donald Trump.
-A strong sense of national belonging is undoubtedly good for any country, yet Trump’s rise was also accompanied by disinformation, polarization, discrimination and the emboldening of extreme groups.
-While this data may indicate a decline in some of these trends following Joe Biden’s 2020 victory, the underlying views of many Americans who do not read or contribute to the NYT have likely not changed.
+A strong sense of national belonging is undoubtedly good for any country, yet Trump’s rise was also accompanied by disinformation, political polarization, discrimination and the emboldening of extreme groups.
+While this data may indicate a decline in some of these trends following Joe Biden’s 2020 victory, the underlying views of many Trump supporting Americans who do not read the NYT have likely not changed.